Chart Color Schemes

 Fairfield East is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Fairfield East, as evaluated at the latest Census conducted on 28 August 2016, comprised 71.2% houses and 28.9% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
-Home ownership in Fairfield East was at 26.3%, with mortgaged dwellings at 27.4% and rented dwellings at 46.3%.
-The median monthly mortgage repayment in the area was $1,900, lower than Sydney metro's average of $2,427.
-Median weekly rent in Fairfield East was recorded at $300, compared to Sydney metro's $470.
-Nationally, Fairfield East's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially lower than the national figure of $375.
+Fairfield East's dwelling structures, as per the latest Census evaluation, consisted of 71.2% houses and 28.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Fairfield East was at 26.3%, with mortgaged dwellings at 27.4% and rented ones at 46.3%.
+The median monthly mortgage repayment was $1,900, below Sydney metro's average of $2,427.
+Median weekly rent in Fairfield East was $300, compared to Sydney metro's $470.
+Nationally, Fairfield East's mortgage repayments were higher than the Australian average of $1,863, while rents were lower at $300 compared to the national figure of $375.

 Frequently Asked Questions - Housing